jer0dh/genesis-starter/README.md

   * Another way to add the latest bootstrap would be to `npm install bootstrap --save` and copy from `node_modules` to `theme_src`.
   Or use the full path to the code under `node_modules` above.
   * Another great way of using bootstrap and genesis would be to use [this starter theme](https://github.com/salcode/bootstrap-genesis)
+## Bootstrap Update
+  * Bootstrap 4 can be used instead.
+  * `npm install bootstrap --save-dev`
+  * add `"node_modules/bootstrap/dist/js/bootstrap.bundle.js"` to `jsConcatenatedVendorScripts` in package.json.
+This includes popper.js.
+Only 67KB when minified
+  * `_bootstrap4.scss` or `_bootstrap-grid.scss` can be `@import`ed in the `style.scss` and it will load the SASS version of bootstrap directly from the source files in the node_modules folder.  `boostrap-grid.scss` only loads the new bootstrap grid framework.

 ### Carousel - [Slick.js](https://github.com/kenwheeler/slick/)
 A highly customizable slider.
 It's a toss up between this slider and swiper.js slider.
   * install slick.js: `npm install slick-carousel --save`